 - This damage is probably responsible for the decreased intellectual ability of about five points in IQ in patients with sickle cell disease compared with controls.

-- This reduction indicates a twofold risk for significant learning difficulties and the need for remedial education compared with their peers.
+- This reduction indicates an increased risk for significant learning difficulties and the need for remedial education compared with their peers.

 - Clinical severity and prognosis are very variable, ranging from survival into the 60s and 70s to a severe disease with substantial organ damage and early death.